gajanan43/spring_boot/12_Spring_Boot_web.md

 ```
 - It is working but download a index.jsp file
 - For this run JSP to Servlet by using a ```Tomcat Jasper``` is denpendencies intall into project.
+- Tomcat Jasper is depends on which tomcat server running(Tomacat version=Tocat Jasper Version).

 ## 4) Sending data to controller: